Nynko/StellarSecuredSmartWallet/README.md

 ```

+It has been decided to have the recovery put in a policy.
+It indeed seems better to keep the Smart Wallet small.
+However we don't use the fact we could update the "last_active_timestamp" on each authentication almost for "free".
+It is "good" because we may not need to update it too regularly (it is lost of computation) but at the same time, it implies to have a good system in the wallet to regularly signs another transaction (or include the call in a transaction) just to update the last_active_timestamp.

 #### Multisig from an external entity

 This could be added as a simple signers in the list of signers.
 But actually,
 there is a problem if there is a leak or the signer is compromise.
 This is why it is better to have an external contract that will actually do the checks and
 controlled the different signers.
-This could be updated with a multisignature as well, ensuring good security (rather than adding a potential breach of security).
+The signers can be updated with an admin multisignature, ensuring good security (rather than adding a potential breach of security).

-This can be added as a policy in the smart wallet contract.
+This is added as a policy as well.

-We can add a new interface for this specific kind of policies and also a specific contract
-implementation for it so external entities/companies can easily deploy this contract that may be audited in the future ensuring good security assumptions.
+Since this means we have two authentication (one for the policy and one for admins) we have to use the context in order to do the authentication.

 Implementation :

-We have a factory contract and a policy contract
+We have a policy contract

-- Admin : Multsig with threshold (https://developers.stellar.org/docs/learn/encyclopedia/security/signatures-multisig)
+- Admin : A simple multsig with threshold
-- Allowed signers (for the people using the policy) and threshold (almost always 1, it would lead to more cost to add more than one and it feel relatively useless.
+- Allowed signers (for the people using the policy) that use a simple multisig with threshold as well (but it will almost always be 1.
+It would lead to more cost to add more than one and it feel relatively useless.
 We only ensure several allowed signers in case of server failure.
-If a user wants several securers, he can add several policy contract)
+If a user wants several securers, he can add several policy contract from different securer).
-- Update function - updating the allowed signers - admin only
-- __policy implementation

 ## App

-The app has beeing taken from a previous work but any new commits that show differences are commits
-that has been done during the hackathon period.
-This hackathon as actually only been started a week before the last submission date.

-### The wallet

-The wallet can store and generate
+I didn't had the time yet to implement it in my wallet app.

 ## Backend

-A rust backend show how to handle multisignatures
+I didn't had the time yet to implement a simple backend handling a securer signature.